zobnin/aiolauncher_scripts/README.md

 Dialog button clicks should be handled in the `on_dialog_action(number)` callback, where 1 is the first button, 2 is the second button, and -1 is nothing (dialog just closed). `ui:show_radio_dialog()` returns the index of the selected item or -1 in case the cancel button was pressed. `ui:show_checkbox_dialog()` returns the table of indexes or -1. `ui:show_edit_dialog()` returns text or -1.

-If the first argument of the dialog contains two lines separated by `\n`, the second line becomes a subheading.
+If the first argument of the dialog contains two lines separated by `\n`, the second line becomes a subtitle.

 ## Context menu